Configure a classic expression

 At the command prompt, type the following commands to set the parameters and verify the configuration:

 - set appfw policy \<name\> -rule \<expression\> -action \<action\> - show appfw policy \<name\>

 > set appfw policy GenericApplicationSSL_ 'HTTP.REQ.METHOD.EQ("get")' APPFW_DROP Done > show appfw policy GenericApplicationSSL_ Name: GenericApplicationSSL_ Rule: HTTP.REQ.METHOD.EQ("get") Profile: APPFW_DROP Hits: 0 Undef Hits: 0 Policy is bound to following entities 1) REQ VSERVER app_u_GenericApplicationSSLPortalPages PRIORITY : 100 Done

 Add an expression for a classic policy by using the GUI

 This procedure documents the Add Expression dialog box.
 Depending on the feature for which you are configuring a policy, the route by which you arrive at this dialog box may be different.

-Perform steps 1-4 in “To create a policy with classic expressions by using the GUI.”
+Perform steps 1-4 in “To create a policy with classic expressions by using the configuration utility.”